Browsing Tag

 Hi,

-First off, I hope all is well with you and your family and you are doing your best to stay safe in these trying times like billions of people around the world.
-Life as we know it has changed and it is quite challenging to comprehend at times.
-My thoughts and prayers are with all those who have lost loved ones to COVID-19, all those who have become sick with COVID-19, and all the health professionals and experts all around the world doing their absolute best to end this pandemic.
+First off, I hope you and your family are well and staying safe in these trying times.
+Life as we know it has changed and it is quite challenging.
+My thoughts and prayers are with everyone who have lost loved ones to COVID-19, and salute to all the health professionals and experts doing their best to end this pandemic.

-To listen to the interview, visit Audiomack, Podbean, Spotify, Apple Podcasts, Google Podcasts, Stitcher Radio, or iHeartRADIO.
+You can listen to our conversation here: Audiomack, Podbean, Spotify, Apple Podcasts, Google Podcasts, Stitcher Radio, or iHeartRADIO.
 You can also watch the video version on Youtube.
 Simply search for ‘thesncpodcast’ [1 word].
 You can follow the pod on Twitter, Instagram, and Facebook at the same name -> @thesncpodcast

 Ps: My mother did get me a birthday gift after all.
 She got me a lovely birthday card and a small pink teddy bear. 🙂